amaiya/onprem/README.md

 if you have larger prompts or need longer outputs.
-Other parameters (e.g., `api_key`, `device_map`, etc.) can be supplied directly to [`LLM`](https://amaiya.github.io/onprem/llm.base.html#llm) and will be routed to the LLM engine or API (e.g., llama-cpp-python, Hugging Face transformers, vLLM, OpenAI, etc.).
+Other parameters (e.g., `api_key`, `device_map`, etc.) can be supplied directly to [`LLM`](https://amaiya.github.io/onprem/llm.base.html#llm) and will be routed to the LLM backend or API (e.g., llama-cpp-python, Hugging Face transformers, vLLM, OpenAI, etc.).

 ### Send Prompts to the LLM to Solve Problems